For reporters & researchers

 Last updated

 If you cover national parks, public lands, or U.S. travel, you're welcome to use these analyses with attribution.
-A suggested citation line appears on each release.
-For data verification, regional pulls, or interview requests, contact information is on every page.
+Each release includes a suggested citation line and a contact form link for data questions or custom pulls.

 May 28, 2026 · Data release